charlotteskinner90/practical_python_milestone_riddle_app/README.md

   - I am a school age student, using this quiz app as a fun way to revise.
 User flow is the same as above.

 ### Wireframes created using [Mockflow](https://www.mockflow.com/):
   - This was the initial design idea I had thought of for this app.
 As I was developing the app, I thought that it would be nice to add an intermediate page displaying the users answers for each question, so they can see how they performed.
 The user can then click to see where they placed on the leaderboard.
+Once I had finished coding the functionality of the app, I went back over the UI of the app to make it look better visually.
+I found looking through other quiz apps on [Dribbble](https://dribbble.com/search?q=quiz) really useful to gather ideas for a better design.

 ![Wireframe / Site Diagram](static/images/wireframes/Homepage.png "Homepage")
 ![Wireframe / Site Diagram](static/images/wireframes/Riddles_Page.png "Riddles Page")
 ![Wireframe / Site Diagram](static/images/wireframes/Leaderboard.png "Leaderboard")

 ## Features

 ### Existing Features
  - The [Homepage](https://github.com/charlotteskinner90/practical_python_milestone_riddle_app/blob/master/templates/index.html) is the first port of call for the user.
 The user should enter their username and hit the Start button to begin the game.
 If the username box is empty, the game will redirect back to the homepage to force the user to enter a username.
  - Once the user hits the start button, they are redirected to the [Riddles](https://github.com/charlotteskinner90/practical_python_milestone_riddle_app/blob/master/templates/riddle.html) page.
-Their username is displayed in the top right-hand corner.
+Their username is displayed at the top of the page.
  - The user should enter their answer in the input box and press the 'Next Question' button.
-Note: There is one question where the user could enter either a word or a number, this is accounted for in the section of the python that checks the users response.
+Note: There is one question where the user could enter either a word or a number, this is accounted for in the [section of the python](https://github.com/charlotteskinner90/practical_python_milestone_riddle_app/blob/master/app.py#L68) that checks the users response.
  - On the last question, the button changes to 'Submit answers' and the user is redirected to the [Answers](https://github.com/charlotteskinner90/practical_python_milestone_riddle_app/blob/master/templates/answers.html) page.
 This page displayed the user's response, whether the response was correct, and the correct answer.
 The user's score is stored in a JSON array against their username.
  - At this point, the user can then press either the button or the navigation item to go to the [Leaderboard](https://github.com/charlotteskinner90/practical_python_milestone_riddle_app/blob/master/templates/leaderboard.html) page to see where they have placed against their peers.
 This page calls the JSON array storing the user scores and displays them in reverse numerical order.
+The top 3 users scores are displayed at the top in bold.

 ### Features Left to Implement
 - Letting users log in to save their progress, then allow them to improve their score